gregorwolf/SAP-NPM-API-collection/apis/ux-application-modeler-bas-ext/README.md

 ## How to Preview the Application

-The application modeler also comprises a live preview in a browser for non-CAP applications (for CAP the preview is handled via CDS tools), which is automatically refreshed when application project files are changed.
-The live preview starts a http local server at default port 8080 (additional apps start at subsequent ports), where the application is run.
+Provided by [`@sap/ux-ui5-tooling`](https://www.npmjs.com/package/@sap/ux-ui5-tooling) the application modeler also comprises a live preview in a browser for non-CAP applications (for CAP the preview is handled via CDS tools), which is automatically refreshed when application project files are changed.
+The live preview starts an HTTP local server at default port 8080 (additional apps start at subsequent ports), where the application is run.

-Select the root folder of your app or any folder in your workspace within Explorer, right-click and choose `Preview Application` to start the app in your default browser.
+Select the root folder of your app or any app-related folder within the Explorer, right-click, and choose `Preview Application` to start the app in your default browser.

 OR